peterhinch/micropython-nano-gui/DRIVERS.md

 ```py
 async def do_refresh(self, split: int=some_default, elock: Lock=None)
 ```
 The aim of `split` is to reduce blocking and ensure a responsive system.
+If refresh is fast (say < 50ms) a driver might ignore this arg, with `do_refresh` transferring the entire framebuffer to the hardware.

-The GUI passes a value which is an integer divisor of the display height in lines.
+The GUI passes a value in `split` which is an integer divisor of the display height in lines.
 The `do_refresh` method calculates the number of lines in a segment.
 For each segment it outputs those lines and yields to the scheduler.
-If refresh is fast (say < 50ms) a driver might ignore this arg.
-A default value should be provided.
-This allows nanogui code to simply `await ssd,do_refresh()`.
+A default value should be provided, allowing  nanogui code to issue `await ssd.do_refresh()`.

-The `do_refresh` method requires a bound `Lock` to prevent creation of concurrent instances.
+The `do_refresh` method requires the class to have a bound `Lock` (`self._lock`) to prevent creation of concurrent instances.
 Some applications use explicit locking.
-In such cases the GUI passes an additional `Lock` in `elock`; otherwise a dummy `Lock` is instantiated.
-The following is the pattern for a `do_refresh` method:
+In such cases the GUI passes an additional `Lock` in `elock`; otherwise a dummy `Lock` isinstantiated.
+The following is the pattern for a `do_refresh`
+method:
 ```py
 async def do_refresh(self, split=4, elock=None):
     if elock is None: